 Although individuals may experience different symptoms, below is a list of the most common symptoms to look out for.

 - Painful gums

 - Moving teeth

 - Bad breath

 - Losing teeth

 You may experience one or all of these symptoms.
-If you suffer from any of these you may need to schedule an appointment with Dr. McCash or Dr. Botero to have a periodontal disease screening and evaluation.
+If you suffer from any of these you may need to schedule an appointment with Dr. McCash, Dr. Botero, or Dr. Reyes to have a periodontal disease screening and evaluation.
 Following your exam, one of our dentists will speak with you about your oral health and recommend the necessary steps and treatment that need to be taken in order to maintain your dental health and avoid tooth loss.